 Right before Christmas of 1987, Ronald Gene Simmons decided to kill his entire family.

 His reasoning has never been made clear, but in the years following the tragedy, there have been several speculations.

 One theory was that Simmons had learned that his wife was secretly planning to divorce, which drove him into a murderous rage.
 “I don’t want to live the rest of my life with Dad.
 I am a prisoner here, and the kids, too,” Simmons wife had written to their son shortly before the murders, “Every time I think of freedom, I want out as soon as possible.”

 Other theories included spurned advances of love from his own daughter, Sheila, who eventually left home to marry.
-It’s speculated that the secretary Simmons murdered at the law firm had also spurned his romantic gestures which led to her demise.
+It’s speculated that the secretary Simmons murdered at the law firm had also rebuffed his romantic gestures.

-On the morning of December 22, Simmons shot his wife and his oldest son using a .22-caliber pistol.
+On the morning of December 22, Ronald Gene Simmons shot his wife and his oldest son using a .22-caliber pistol.
 After that, he savagely strangled his 3-year-old granddaughter.